Henry Hudson: Expedition of 1609

 On 4 August, the ship was at Cape Cod, from which Hudson sailed south to the entrance of the Chesapeake Bay.
 Rather than entering the Chesapeake he explored the coast to the north, finding Delaware Bay but continuing on north.
 On 3 September, he reached the estuary of the river that initially was called the "North River" or "Mauritius" and now carries his name.
 He was not the first European to discover the estuary, though, as it had been known since the voyage of Giovanni da Verrazzano in 1524.

 On 6 September 1609, John Colman of his crew was killed by natives with an arrow to his neck.
-Hudson sailed into the Upper New York Bay on 11 September, and the following day encountered a group of 28 Lenape canoes, buying oysters and beans from the Native Americans, and then began a journey up what is now known as the Hudson River.
-Over the next ten days his ship ascended the river, reaching a point near Stuyvesant Landing (Old Kinderhook), and the ship's boat with five crew members ventured to the vicinity of present-day Albany.
+Hudson sailed into the Upper New York Bay on 11 September, and the following day encountered a large group of 28 Lenape canoes occupied by Lenape Natives, from whom he bought oysters and beans.
+He then began a journey up what is now known as the Hudson River.
+Over the next ten days his ship ascended the river, reaching a point near Stuyvesant Landing (Old Kinderhook).
+There the ship's boat with five crew members ventured to the vicinity of present-day Albany.